-- The ability to use a variety of elements / tools to tell their story (e.g. floorwork, aerial, dance, acrobatics, and stillness). - The ability to use costumes, props and the available space on stage to reinforce the theme / message / story. - Using all 3 levels of the Aerial Pole throughout the routine
+- The ability to use a variety of elements / tools to tell their story (e.g. floorwork, aerial, dance, acrobatics, and stillness). - The ability to use costumes, props and the available space on stage to reinforce the theme / message / story. - Using the entire apparatus throughout the routine - Using a variety of elements and movements during the routine (e.g. flexibility, strength, dynamism, balance, etc.).